rmordechay/logos/README.md

     // text = f.read()
 }
 ```
-And that's it.
+And you are done.
 You don't need to call closeFile.
 Logos will do it for you.
 Everytime you call the opening function
 with the io keyword, the closing function will be called at the end of the scope, making sure your
 resources are being freed correctly.